 At the start and end of each day they will participate in community events and visit many of Canada’s 17 pediatric oncology centres and hospitals where the cancer community will share inspiring stories of strength and hope with cyclists and the media.
 Together, our cyclists will raise millions of dollars on behalf of charities that improve the quality of life for children, and their families, living with and beyond cancer.
 Read More

-The annual 2017 Pfaff Porsche Hero Ride presented by RBC will take place on June 3rd & 4th.
+The annual 2017 Pfaff Porsche Hero Ride presented by Further Afield will take place on June 3rd & 4th.
 Riders will depart from the Kingbridge Centre on a 2 day, 250km biking expedition to Blue Mountain Village and back to Toronto.

 With a fundraising goal of $250,000, Hero Ride 2017 will be surely be a remarkable event!
 Highlights will include Porsche support vehicles courtesy of Pfaff Porsche, dinner prepared by Oliver & Bonacini, scotch tasting thanks to Macallan Scotch, entertainment and wine.